 Need a dose of parenting inspiration?
 Then look no further than Susie Hopkins.
-A health professional with a track record helping others achieve less stress and more wellbeing, Susie talks the talk AND walks the walk in her personal life.
-With resilience and grace, she’s navigated the IVF rollercoaster, solo-parenthood and her son Harry’s autism diagnosis.
+A health professional with a track record helping others achieve less stress and more well-being, Susie talks the talk AND walks the walk in her personal life.
+With resilience and grace, she’s navigated the IVF rollercoaster, solo-parenthood, and her son Harry’s autism diagnosis.

-Susie speaks to us openly about the journey to Harry’s diagnosis, juggling work and care, and looking after your own wellbeing when time to yourself is like gold dust.
+Susie speaks to us openly about the journey to Harry’s diagnosis, juggling work and care, and looking after your own well-being when time to yourself is like gold dust.

 It was a long journey to get to this point.
-There were three years of concerns and so much stress, before we finally got a diagnosis at four-and-a-half.
-We had made a lot of headway as terrible sleep issues had been addressed, and a dietician had helped with food intolerances which really affected Harry’s behaviour.
+There were three years of concerns and so much stress before we finally got a diagnosis at four-and-a-half.
+We had made a lot of headway as terrible sleep issues had been addressed, and a dietician had helped with food intolerances which really affected Harry’s behavior.
 But his kinder teachers were still concerned and referred us to a child mental health service.
 Then it still took about five months to get the diagnosis.

 But I wouldn’t say my instincts told me otherwise.
 I had not suspected he had a developmental condition.
 He doesn’t present that way for the most part.
-He has great eye-contact and had met all his milestones.
+He has great eye contact and had met all his milestones.
 I was just told he was a very determined child!

 How did you feel when Harry received the diagnosis?

-I was shocked, but I was okay.
+I was shocked, but I was OK.
 It would have been different if we were still in the throes of when it was horrendously difficult.
 As we’d made so much progress already, I did a reasonably good job of taking it in my stride.
 But you can’t help but worry A LOT about his future.
-I worry way less now that I know how well he’s responding to therapy and that I understand so much more about autism – and he really is such an exceptional kid!
+I worry way less now that I know how well he’s responding to therapy and that I understand so much more about autism — and he really is such an exceptional kid!
 I know I’m biased, but I’m so confident he will have a good life.
 Pretty much everything will be harder for him though, it won’t be easy.
 But he really is thriving so that’s what I focus on.

 In what ways do you find your day-to-day routines are different than those of parents to neurotypical children?

-Hours and hours and hours of appointments, research, admin, meetings with kindy, speech therapy practice every day, making visual cards and schedules, etc. It’s massive, the work that goes into giving him the best chance in life.
+Hours and hours and hours of appointments, research, admin, meetings with preschool, speech therapy practice every day, making visual cards and schedules, etc. It’s massive, the work that goes into giving him the best chance in life.

 Over the years, we’ve done a lot less out and about.
 It’s been harder just to get out the door, but it’s getting easier.
 Massive food intolerances haven’t helped.
 Thankfully, huge meltdowns are rare these days but they definitely made it harder to do everything when he was younger.
-And he hasn’t bonded so much with other kids, so we haven’t gone on so many play dates (plus I’m an older mum so most of my friends’ kids are much older).
+And he hasn’t bonded so much with other kids, so we haven’t gone on so many play dates (plus I’m an older mother so most of my friends’ kids are much older).